ijdutse/hausa-corpus/index.md

 ###### Category II: Social Media Posts via APIs:
 ***Social media posts*** (from users engaging with the online posts on various social media platforms): this category consist of diverse users that interacts with the post from News Channel.
 The users' content and their relevant networks are used to collect further data for the analysis.
+Social media platforms of interest include:
+- TWITTER:
+    - Usernames-based data collection: this is based on using specific usernames to collect relevant data for analysis .
+- FACEBOOK:
+- INSTAGRAM:
+-  ....

 to be continued ....